 With no credit checks, a 100 percent approval rate, and guaranteed payments, Denefits helps businesses solve the problems associated with payment plans and helps bring on customers they couldn’t take on before, turning missed opportunities into additional revenue.

-Getting started with Denefits is a quick and easy process: there are no service fees nor is there any equipment to install, so your business can begin payment plans its next customer after only a few simple clicks.
+Getting started with Denefits is a quick and easy process: there are no service fees nor is there any equipment to install, so your business can begin payment plans for its next customer after only a few simple clicks.